Deciding on a Southern Utah Destination

 Most of the time we just sat and relaxed in our camp chairs and drank in the incredible landscape and peacefulness of the place.
 The contrast of the blue sky, red rock, and green plant life was remarkable.
 I’ve only seen it this intense once before when visiting Sedona, Arizona.

 As the sun traveled across the sky the red sandstone buttes, spires and cliff sides would be in a constant state of color change.
 As the day wore on they would begin to light up and longer shadows would enhance the textures.
 Eventually, they would all be silhouettes in the setting sun.
 What a place, I can’t wait to go back and spend more time, we have lots more left to explore.

 Video Highlights from the Valley of the Gods

 VOTG Photo Gallery

 Follow our RV adventures!
 Sign up for the free monthly Love Your RV Newsletter – Receive the eBook “Tips for the RV Life” as a gift.
-Also head on over to the RV Happy Hour and chat with me and other RVers about all things RV.
+Also head on over to the Love Your RV Forum and chat with me and other RVers about all things RV.
 Join our boondocking group.